What Causes Inflammation? 7 Key Contributors

 Chronic inflammation can last for months or years.
 It is systemic, low-grade inflammation that is the underlying cause of most, if not all, major health conditions.

-There are 7 top factors are what causes inflammation in the body.
+There are 7 top factors that cause inflammation in the body.
 An inflammatory diet, blood sugar imbalances, leaky gut syndrome, chronic stress, poor sleep habits, environmental toxins, and chronic infections are factors that lead to chronic inflammation.

 causes inflammation